 Does Microsoft Backup 365 Data Natively?

-Microsoft does create regular backups of your data in order to keep your data accessible in line with the 99.9% uptime promised in their service level agreement (SLA).
-However, these backups exist only to safeguard Microsoft; your organization, admins, and end users cannot access them.
+When it comes to Microsoft 365’s native backup capabilities, Microsoft does create regular backups of your 365 data, but this is only to keep your data accessible in line with the 99.9% uptime promised in their service level agreement (SLA).
+So, these backups exist only to safeguard Microsoft; your organization, admins, and end users cannot access them.

 Within Microsoft 365, different applications offer different retention periods for data, but these only offer protection for an average of 30-90 days: